 Remember that I have been in the music industry for nearly fifteen long years.
 Given the number of instruments I own, I have at least half a dozen electronic keyboard cases in my possession.
 Plus, I have many friends who share the same interest as me.
-So, I know what I am talking about.
+So this time I wanted to talk about best keyboard bags and cases and help you choose one for your digital piano without making the usual mistakes.

 Therefore, hold on to your muscle fiber, adrenal, or whatnot that’s forcing you to make a hasty choice because a hasty decision might cause you giant-size grief in today’s age and time of questionable product quality.